Ananthnbhat/nextjs-blog/posts/ssg-ssr.md

 ## CSR

 Client Side Rendering is the traditional way of rendering a page in the browser.
-A user requests for a page and server sends all the resources & scripts to the browser, then a DOM tree is formed to create a HTML page.
+A user requests for a page and server sends all the resources & scripts to the browser, then a DOM tree is formed to create a HTML page IN the browser on the client side.
 The rendering process takes some time during which the user has to wait.

 ## SSR